SidharthArya/SidharthArya/AWESOME-STARS.md

 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - GPT4All: Chat with Local LLMs on Any Device
 - [google-deepmind/open_spiel](https://github.com/google-deepmind/open_spiel) - OpenSpiel is a collection of environments and algorithms for research in general reinforcement learning and search/planning in games.
 - [Alexays/Waybar](https://github.com/Alexays/Waybar) - Highly customizable Wayland bar for Sway and Wlroots based compositors. :v: :tada:
-- [hyprwm/Hyprland](https://github.com/hyprwm/Hyprland) - Hyprland is a highly customizable dynamic tiling Wayland compositor that doesn't sacrifice on its looks.
+- [hyprwm/Hyprland](https://github.com/hyprwm/Hyprland) - Hyprland is an independent, highly customizable, dynamic tiling Wayland compositor that doesn't sacrifice on its looks.
 - [google/sentencepiece](https://github.com/google/sentencepiece) - Unsupervised text tokenizer for Neural Network-based text generation.
 - [blender/blender](https://github.com/blender/blender) - Official mirror of Blender
 - [Mozilla-Ocho/llamafile](https://github.com/Mozilla-Ocho/llamafile) - Distribute and run LLMs with a single file.